gemssingaporestudentcouncil/virtual-workshops/_posts/2020-02-10-discord-bot.md

 bot.login('token')
 ```

-# Additional Dependencies

-More dependencies can be installed on Repl.it using the packages tab on the left hand side.
-It looks like a box.
-You can search up any package you want there and press install.

-Here is a list of the other packages that will help to speed up `discord.js`:

-- uws
-- erlpack
-- sodium

 -----

 This workshop was created by [@hickorysb](https://github.com/hickorysb) for Hack Club.
 Full credits go to him and all co-authors.
 Their original work is licensed under the CC BY-SA 4.0 which allows for the work to be redistributed.